 $21,700

 The Multitrac is an innovative birthing chair promoting active birthing and partner involvement during labour.
 It comprises an exercise ball, a “tarzan” rope, a delivery bench, and a chair for the partner.
-This equipment helps promotes a natural and safe delivery and mobilization during active labour has several positive effects on childbirth, including reduced pain.
+This equipment supports a natural and safe delivery, while mobility during active labor provides several benefits, including reduced pain.

 December 2019